VishalChaudhary01/ai-agent-workflow-builder/README.md

 ---

-FlowAI is an n8n-inspired AI workflow builder where users visually compose chains of nodes — LLM agents, HTTP APIs, conditional branches, loops, and human approval gates — into executable pipelines.
+It is an n8n-inspired AI workflow builder where users visually compose chains of nodes — LLM agents, HTTP APIs, conditional branches, loops, and human approval gates — into executable pipelines.
 Each workflow is saved to the database and can be tested live via an integrated chat preview interface.
 Think of it as a programmable AI middleware layer: instead of hardcoding prompt chains, users wire them visually and the backend execution engine runs them dynamically.

 ---